Skip to content

 Objectives

-• Review role of novel valvular structural therapies in heart failure management.
+• Review the role of valvular structural therapies in heart failure management.

 Soraya Samii, MD, PhD